ksavvopoulos/javascript-collection/README.md

 <h3>spyreqs.rest.getHostListItems</h3>
 **description:** gets the Items of a List from the Host Site.
 **parameters:**
-	..*string listTitle (required): the title of the list ..*string query (optional): the query to execute on items **returns:** a promise which when resolved contains an object with an array of the list items.
+	- string listTitle (required): the title of the list
+	- string query (optional): the query to execute on items **returns:** a promise which when resolved contains an object with an array of the list items.
 ```javascript
 spyreqs.rest.getHostListItems(listTitle,query).then(function(data){